tmu-nlp/CHASM/README.md

 [![](https://img.shields.io/badge/license-CC%20BY--NC--SA-green)](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.txt)

 # CHASM: A Corpus of Countering HAte Speech and Microaggressions
-This is a repository for the corpus of Countering HAte Speech and Microaggressions (CHASM).
+This is a repository for the corpus of Countering HAte Speech and Microaggressions (CHASM), introduced in the paper titled: [Towards Automatic Generation of Messages Countering Online Hate Speech and Microaggressions](https://aclanthology.org/2022.woah-1.2/).
 CHASM is pronounced /ˈkæzəm/, as in "Crossing the Chasm."

 ## About CHASM